 PGAs are designed to pass through changes in natural gas costs to customers with no change in utility margin (operating revenues less resource costs) or net income.
 In Oregon, we absorb (cost or benefit) 10 percent of the difference between actual and projected natural gas costs included in retail rates for supply that is not hedged.
-Total net deferred natural gas costs among all jurisdictions were assets of \$41.0 million and \$21.0 million as of June 30, 2022 and December 31, 2021, respectively.
-In April 2022, we filed out-of-cycle Washington and Idaho PGAs to update the commodity rates to current natural gas market prices.
-These rates were approved, and were effective on July 1, 2022.
-We will file traditional PGAs in Washington, Idaho and Oregon during the third quarter of 2022, with new rates effective November 1, 2022.
+Total net deferred natural gas costs among all jurisdictions were assets of \$26.8 million and \$21.0 million as of March 31, 2022 and December 31, 2021, respectively.
+In April 2022, we filed out-of-cycle Washington and Idaho PGA adjustments to update the commodity rates to current natural gas market prices.
+If approved, the new rates will be effective on July 1, 2022.